 You can upload assets from two types of sources: local storage, or cloud storage.

-You can upload assets from any source accessible to your computer, including internal drives, network drives, external hard drives, thumb drives, optical drives, and SD/XD cards.
-If you can access a file from Windows Explorer or the macOS Finder, you can upload that file as an asset to Extensis Connect.
+You can upload assets from any source that you can access from your computer, including internal drives, network drives, external hard drives, thumb drives, optical drives, and SD/XD cards.
+If you can access a file from Windows File Explorer or the macOS Finder, you can upload that file as an asset to Extensis Connect.

 Unsupported cloud services

-If you need to upload assets from a cloud service that is not supported by Kloudless (such as iCloud Drive), temporarily copy the assets locally, upload from your local drive, then delete the local copies.
+If you need to upload assets from a cloud service that isn’t supported by Connect (such as iCloud Drive), temporarily copy the assets locally, upload from your local drive, then delete the local copies.

 Be aware that some services, such as iCloud Drive, will move files (not copy them) when you drag from one drive to another.